omkarmm19/omkarmm19/README.md

 With hands-on experience, I focus on:

 * **Automating Deployments & CI/CD:** Building robust pipelines for efficient software delivery.
-* **Full-Stack Development:** Managing applications with seamless cloud integrations.
+* **Full-Stack Development:** Managing applications with seamless cloud integrations, actively exploring diverse paradigms like the **MERN stack**.
 * **DevOps Tooling:** Exploring and utilizing tools like Docker, GitHub Actions, and more.
 * **Generative AI Applications:** Crafting intelligent solutions with AI APIs.

-I've honed my Data Structures and Algorithms (DSA) and problem-solving skills by completing the **100 Days of Code challenge on LeetCode**.
+I've honed my **Data Structures and Algorithms (DSA)** and problem-solving skills by completing the **100 Days of Code challenge on LeetCode**, and I continue to deepen my understanding.
 My projects reflect a blend of creativity and engineering, ranging from **AI-powered full-stack applications** to **open-source contributions** with communities like GirlScript Summer of Code and HacktoberFest.

 ---